tskit-dev/msprime/docs/pedigrees.md

 contains the pedigree information defined by the calls to {meth}`~.PedigreeBuilder.add_individual`.
 For this trio, we began by adding the parents, and because they are founders, we don't provide any information about their parents.
-Each call to returns the integer ID of newly added individual.
+Each call to {meth}`~.PedigreeBuilder.add_individual` returns the integer ID of newly added individual.

 ### Requirements